 This incident prompted Benson, along with his friend and radio personality Robert “UFO Bob” Kuehn, who maintained ongoing telepathic communication with an alien named Eveata from the Plaidian star system (Eveata often visits the Dundee area and tunes into Green Bay Packers games when she’s in our neck of the cosmos), to hold the first UFO Daze as a safe place for others who had similar experiences to share their stories.

-30 years later, UFO Daze is still a popular yearly event, and Benson’s enthusiasm for aliens is known worldwide.
+UFO Daze continued on for more than 30 years as a popular annual event, and Benson’s enthusiasm for aliens was known worldwide.

 A triangular object filmed over Long Lake by UFO Daze attendees on July 17, 2004

 Dundee Mountain looms high above the tree line at the southern end of Long Lake.
 Gouged from the earth by the last glaciers to tear through the area, the “mountain” is actually a 270-foot high moulin kame formation made up of sediment left behind by the glaciers when they retreated over 10,000 years ago.
 And, depending on who you ask, it may be the source of the area’s mysterious activity.

 Long before the modern sightings around Dundee Mountain, it seems Native Americans were well aware of it’s unusual properties.

 “They called it ‘Spirit Hill,'” Bill said during a 2008 interview with the Fond du Lac Reporter.
 “There’s been strange things forever out here.”

 But what exactly does the ominous mound of dirt have to do with the unusual occurrences in the area?